yungryce/alx-pre_course/0x01-git/README.md

-A readme on project 0x01-git
+A readme on project 0x01-git with an update